Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Introduction and main results

-Isoperimetric-type bounds are relevant in mathematical general relativity as well; see e.g.~\cite{BC04,Hu06,BE13, EM13, CE+21}.
-However, in Lorentzian signature one can neither estimate from above the volume of spacetime regions \cite{CM25} nor the area of spacelike hypersurfaces with fixed boundary in terms of boundary area; see \cite{TW22} though.
+Isoperimetric-type bounds are relevant in mathematical general relativity as well; see e.g.~\cite{BC04,Hu06,BE13, EM13, CESY21}.
+However, in Lorentzian signature one can neither estimate from above the volume of spacetime regions \cite[p.~3]{CM25} nor the area of spacelike hypersurfaces with fixed boundary in terms of their boundary area; see \cite{TW22, Le23} though.
 In fact, minimization problems in Riemannian geometry rather correspond to maximization problems in Lorentzian geometry and vice versa.
 For instance, geodesics locally minimize arclength in the Riemannian case while they locally maximize it in the Lorentzian case.
 This reverse behavior is fundamental to special relativity and is reflected in phenomena such as the \textit{twin paradox}.
 The main feature of Minkowski space that underlies this paradox is the \textit{reverse triangle inequality}; see \eqref{eq:reverse:triangle}.
-Similarly, one can prove reverse isoperimetric-type inequalities in Lorentzian signature, which can be applied to questions about black holes and cosmology as we explain in more detail towards the end of the introduction.

-The first result in this direction is due to Bahn and Ehrlich \cite{BE99}, who obtained a Lorentzian analogue of (a special case of) the inequality of Lions and Pacella \cite{LP90}: The area $A(S)$ of a compact connected smooth spacelike achronal (hence acausal) hypersurface $S$ with (piecewise) smooth boundary in the chronological future $I^+(O)$ of the origin $O$ in standard $(n+1)$-dimensional Minkowski space $\Lo^{n+1}$, $n\in\N$, is bounded \textit{from above} in terms of the volume $V(C(S))$ of the past cone $C(S)=\{tv \mid t\in [0,1],\,v\in S\}$.
+Similarly, one can prove reverse isoperimetric-type inequalities in Lorentzian signature, which can be applied to questions about black holes and cosmology, as we explain in more detail later.
+The first result in this direction is due to Bahn and Ehrlich \cite{BE99}, who obtained a Lorentzian analogue of a special case of the inequality of Lions and Pacella \cite{LP90}: The area $A(S)$ of a compact connected smooth spacelike achronal (hence acausal) hypersurface $S$ with piecewise smooth boundary in the chronological future $I^+(O)$ of the origin $O$ in standard $(n+1)$-dimensional Minkowski space $\Lo^{n+1}$, $n\in\N$, is bounded \textit{from above} in terms of the volume $V(C(S))$ of the past cone $C(S)=\{tv \mid t\in ( 0,1],\,v\in S\}$.
 More precisely, in terms of its isoperimetric deficit, their inequality can be stated as

-where $\pi: S\to \HH$ denotes the radial projection to the (spacelike upper unit) hyperboloid $\HH$ centered at $O$.
-For definitions of the area and volume, in the generality needed in this article, we refer to Subsection \ref{sub:graphs}.
-Generalizations of the Bahn--Ehrlich inequality to other spacetimes are studied in \cite{Ba99,AC+09,LS21}.
+where $\pi: S\to \HH^n$ denotes the radial projection to the (spacelike upper unit) hyperboloid $\HH^n$ centered at $O$.
+Intuitively, achronality resp.~acausality means that the hypersurface $S$ is visited at most once by every ``timelike'' resp.~``causal'' spacetime observer, who cannot resp.~can reach the speed of light.
+For precise definitions, in particular of the area and volume, we refer to Section \ref{sec:preliminaries} here and in the following.